ProjectRecommend/docs/design-docs/final/DesignDocument.md

 ## 2.3 User interface issues

-The UI is devided into 4 parts.
+The UI is devised into 4 parts.
 These are
 - **Top Menu Pane**
 - **Songs Queue Pane**
 - **Music Player Controls Pane**